U.S. Highway 60 Socorro Alignment StudyMilepost 136.2 to 139 in Socorro

 EAST - URBAN SEGMENT (Milepost 138.4 to 139.0)

 The EAST URBAN SEGMENT between the “Y” intersection and California Street consists of a 4-lane undivided roadway with 12-ft travel lanes, 6-ft shoulders, and limited lighting within a 0.5-mile section.
 The posted speed limit is 35 miles per hour.
 There is some on-street parking.
 Sidewalks are intermittent and are not ADA-compliant.
 There are no bike lanes and no bus stops.
 Pavement conditions are fair.

-Watch the recorded presentation (TO BE POSTED SOON).
+Watch the recorded presentation and review the PowerPoint.

 U.S. 60 Socorro Alignment Study

 • Evaluate improvement alternatives

 • Review alternative under consideration

 • Select preferred alternative(s)

 • Completion of U.S. 60 Socorro Alignment Study